 At Holly Park, we speak more than 48 different languages.
 We celebrate our diversity, both linguistically and culturally.

 Children for whom English is an additional language are welcomed to our school from the time they are offered a place.
-Their journey into Holly Park School starts with a visit to their homes by their Class Teacher, Alison Cooper (Higher Level Teaching Assistant) who has specific responsibilities for EAL support and Sally Thomas (Families Co-ordinator).
+Their journey into Holly Park School starts with a visit to their homes by Sally Thomas (Families Co-ordinator) and either the class teacher or year group teaching assistant.

 Details specific to the child regarding proficiency and literacy in their first language is discussed and other relevant details recorded.
 This means that, when they come to school for the first time they already have familiar faces to welcome them and staff are able to start planning for their needs.

 In class children are given buddies to support them, so they feel included into the class immediately.
-Whenever possible, children will have two buddies, one who speaks the same home language and another to support good English language development.
+Whenever possible, children will have two buddies, one who speaks the same home language (if this is possible) and another to support good English language development.

 At Holly Park we firmly believe that parents are an important part of their child’s learning.
-We try to provide opportunities for parents to support their children by providing Dual Language books to take home, regular questionnaires for parents and children to ensure our resources and curriculum meet their individual needs.
+We try to provide opportunities for parents to support their children by providing Dual Language books to take home and having opportunities to talk to the class teacher about progress in learning.